 - Then we talk about the best strategy that applies to you.

 First, we must see whether you can fight the case and win in a jury trial.
-If you can't, then we have to figure out a mitigation strategy to try to either chop the case down the sides, maybe by doing the preliminary hearing and damaging the prosecutor's case, or getting letters of character and other information that can be used to try to mitigate the case with the prosecutors and judge.
+If you can't, then we have to figure out a mitigation strategy.
+One option is to conduct a 'preliminary hearing, 'a legal procedure where the prosecution presents evidence and witnesses to show that there is enough reason to hold a trial.
+This can be an opportunity to damage the prosecutor's case.
+Another strategy is to gather letters of character and other information that can be used to mitigate the case with the prosecutors and judge.